mleitao27/react-native-json-forms/README.md

 [![npm version](https://img.shields.io/npm/v/react-native-json-forms.svg?style=flat)](https://www.npmjs.com/package/react-native-json-forms)

 ## Description
 Tool to create forms in React Native from a JSON file containing the form description.
 This tool is compatible with forms created using [SurveyJS](https://surveyjs.io/) but contains some extra features and also allows extensions.
-Information about the elements can be found in the [Elements Page](https://github.com/mleitao27/react-native-json-forms/wiki/Elements) and information about extensions is in the [Extensions Page](https://github.com/mleitao27/react-native-json-forms/wiki/Extensions).
+Information about the elements can be found in the [Elements Page](https://github.com/mleitao27/react-native-json-forms/wiki/Elements), there can be found brief description about the different form element that can be used, how to use them and the data extracted from their answers.
+Information about how to implement the extension mechanism is in the [Extensions Page](https://github.com/mleitao27/react-native-json-forms/wiki/Extensions).

 ## Installation
 ```